 - Have no incomplete grades, not be on academic probation, or have any outstanding disciplinary issues.

-- Students must successfully complete Introduction to Co-op.
+- Students must successfully complete the Professional Development for Co-op course.
 This course covers the College of Science co-op performance standards, which encourage professional and ethical behaviors throughout the co-op process and clarify procedures required for continued success of students and the co-op program.
 The standards establish professional expectations of the student throughout the co-op search process and during the co-op term and address co-op related issues that may involve performance.

 Guidelines

-- Co-ops are aligned with academic terms (fall, spring, and full summer or summer 1 and summer 2).
+- Co-ops must be aligned with academic terms (fall, spring, and full summer or summer 1 and summer 2).

 - Course enrollment while on co-op is dependent upon academic program.

-- Students can create their own co-op placement outside of NUcareers.
+- Students can create their own co-op outside of NUworks.
 Approval from the co-op faculty and adherence to all guidelines are required.

-- Students working in industry can complete an industry project to fulfill the co-op requirement.
-This must be approved by the co-op faculty and program director.
+- Students working in industry must complete an industry project to fulfill the co-op requirement.
+This must be approved by your assigned co-op faculty/coordinator.

-- The College of Science only allows students to utilize NUCareers co-op placement once per degree.
+- College of Science students are only allowed to complete one co-op work experience per degree.

 Registering for Co-op

-Students are registered for the co-op work experience course based on the job placement in NUcareers.
-All co-op placements need to be approved by the co-op faculty.
+Students are registered for the co-op work experience course based on the co-op position in NUworks.
+All co-op positions must be aligned with the academic calendar and be approved by the co-op faculty.

 Co-op Documentation